-"it would allow other co-investors which are providers of electronic communications networks or services to compete effectively and sustainably in the long term in downstream markets in which the undertaking designated as having significant market power is active, on terms which include: [...]"

-(52) The conditions mentioned in Article 76 (1) (b) are solely related to "other co-investors" and do not concern access seekers not participating in the co-investment of the co-investment offer at a preliminary stage when no provider of electronic communications networks and/or services has entered into the co-investment agreement yet.
+- "it would allow other co-investors which are providers of electronic communications networks or services to compete effectively and sustainably in the long term in downstream markets in which the undertaking designated as having significant market power is active, on terms which include: [...]" - (56) The conditions mentioned in Article 76 (1) point (b) are solely related to "other co-investors" and do not concern access seekers not participating in the co-investment.
+NRAs may assess the co-investment offer at a preliminary stage when no provider of electronic communications networks and/or services has entered into the co-investment agreement yet.
 In this context, the reference to "other co-investors" has to be understood as a reference to potential co-investors.
-Some of these potential co-investors can typically be identified while the market test is run, through the public consultation in accordance with Article 79 (2), whereas others may also enter the market at a later stage (i.e. after the market test was run) and join the co-investment scheme as further detailed in Section 2.3.2.
+Some of these potential co-investors can typically be identified while the market test is run, through the public consultation in accordance with Article 79 (2), whereas others may also enter the market at a later stage (i.e. after the market test was run) and join the co-investment scheme as further detailed in Section 3.3.2. - (57) When assessing the commitments proposed by an SMP operator, NRAs should consider if applicable the sub-conditions detailed in point (b) (i) to (iv).
+Under specific and justified circumstances, and insofar as the application of the above-mentioned sub-conditions does not allow potential co-investors "to compete effectively and sustainably in the long term in downstream markets in which the undertaking designated as having significant market power is active", NRAs may define additional sub-conditions pursuant to point (b) in order to meet this objective.
+These additional conditions would take full account of the principle of proportionality. - (58) Such an approach would allow for a more effective application of the relevant provision(s) of the Article.

-2.3.1.
-Guidelines on Article 76 Paragraph 1 Point B) (I)
+3.3.1.
+Guidelines on Article 76 Par 1 Point B) (I)